-- Needs identification Requirement definition - Tender evaluation (including scoring and adjudication process) Contract award - In-life contract management End of contract review - Please provide any further details on the answer options that ...
-Use approved suppliers, as per our ISO45001 process None of the above
+Needs identification Requirement definition Tender evaluation (including scoring and adjudication process) Contract award

+- In-life contract management

+- End of contract review

+- None of the above

 16. Do you supply goods (to the buyer/s that invited you to complete this assessment) that have been identified by the US Department of Labor to be at higher risk of being produced by child labour or forced labour?